 Notes: Everglades feels somewhat at the ends of the earth and has a bohemian vibe.
-The population started to decline in 2014 but then began rebounding in 2019.
-Home prices have increased 33% since a year ago.
+The population started to decline in 2009, then leveled off, then dropped again in 2019 and now is reboundeing. but then began rebounding in 2019.
+Home prices have increased 15% since a year ago.

 Recommended as a Retirement Spot?
 Yes, although the fact that a hospital and most supplies and services are 30 miles away should be weighed before retiring here.